ACA 101: Selling Under-65 Health Insurance

 If you’re already selling other insurance products, like Medicare plans, why not add under-65 health plans to your portfolio?
 You likely work with clients who are under 65 or who have spouses or kids who are under 65 who need health insurance help.
 When you add ACA health plans to offerings, you can better serve your current clients and any referrals that come your way while growing your commissions!
 Plus, your under-65 clients will eventually become leads for your Medicare business or the other products you sell!

 We recommend that agents grow their businesses and foster lifelong relationships with their clients by developing a Medicare pipeline.
-When it becomes time for your clients who have an ACA policy to turn age 65, as their trusted agent of record, you are able to find a great Medicare policy that fits their health care needs.
+When your clients who have an ACA policy turn age 65, as their trusted agent of record, you could find a great Medicare policy that fits their health care needs.

 Understanding the ACA Marketplace & Exchanges